rgho/about/README.md

 * __TargetTimes__: Desktop app for Mac and PC.
 Allows users to quickly visualize timezone changes and figure out best meeting times when teams are scattered across time zones. http://Target-Times.com

-* __Number of Pages__: An app for research paper writing students, allowing them to figure out how many pages of formatted content they have. http://www.numberofpages.com
+* __Number of Pages__: An app for students writing research papers, allowing them to figure out how many pages of formatted content they have. http://www.numberofpages.com

 * __ConvertMo__: A tool for Venmo users allowing them to enter trasactions in any currency and be seemlessly redirected to their Venmo app to complete payment. http://www.convertmo.com